blakeelias/tau2-bench/METHODOLOGICAL_ISSUE_REPORT.md

 ### Option 1: Clarify the Policy

+Revised policy:
+> "You should transfer the user to a human agent if and only if the request cannot be handled within the scope of your actions, **and there is nothing else you can do for the user (besides the non-satisfiable request)**."

 Make the policy explicitly state:
 > "You should transfer the user to a human agent if and only if:
 > 1. The user's request cannot be handled within the scope of your actions, AND